JWM-CU/mmc3/README.md

   `system "git remote add origin git@github.com:<account_name>/<repository_name>.git"`<br>
   Once you have saved this and committed to main, you can run `rake publish` from the command line.
 It should build the website to the "master" branch of the github page due to the code:  `system "git push origin master --force".`

   Once `rake publish` runs, go to your Github page, go to the "actions" tab and wait for a change from yellow to green arrow, incidating your page has been built/deployed.
 Then on Github go to Settings > Pages (on lower left).
 Choose proper settings: deploy from branch, master.
-Github Pages should within 2-3 minutes display "your site is live at" with your repository and github.io name.
+Github Pages should  display "your site is live at" with your repository and github.io name within 2-3 minutes.
 If it takes hours there is probably an error.

 ### Custom domain names